Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 - DNO-related work

-These are the kinds of extras that can push an initially attractive quote higher.
+These extras can push an initially attractive quote higher.

 5. Commissioning and paperwork